Nation | Tribe: Mashpee Wampanoag Tribe

 Taunton, MA 02718

-The Mashpee Wampanoag Tribe has federal approval to build a $1 billion casino in Taunton about 40 miles south of Boston and 20 miles from Providence.
+The Mashpee Wampanoag Tribe has proposed four-phase plan to build a $1 billion casino in Taunton about 40 miles south of Boston and 20 miles from Providence.

 The First Light casino plan calls for construction to be completed in 4 phases.
 These phases and their estimated schedules are shown below:

 The first phase of construction is expected to take up to 18 months to complete.

 Food Court - 7 to 10 food outlets

 - Steakhouse / Seafood